timwayburn/RockPaperScissors/README.md

 1. Download the repository.
 2. Compile and run the Main.java file in IDE.
 (Import project)
+    Note: Don't forget to mark the "Resources" folder as a resource folder.
 3. Have fun!

 We will create JUnit tests for certain methods as well as conduct user tests as soon as we have a working game.